YenchiSomnambule/Data_Analyst_Portfolio/README.md

-# Data_Analyst_Portfolio
+# Data Analyst Portfolio
-This repository is used to demonstrate data analytics approach to solve problems
+This repository is used to demonstrate data analytics approaches for problems solving